PrestaShop/prestashop.github.io/news/_posts/2016-02-04-new-theme-1-7-introduction.markdown

 tags: [1.7]
 ---

-The first beta version is approaching quickly, so we have started to work on the new 1.7 default theme, currently named "He who must be named".
-It is based on the [StarterTheme](http://build.prestashop.com/news/starter-theme-news-3) that we've been telling you about here on Build -- what best way to test what we've worked on for a while?
+The first beta version for PrestaShop 1.7 is approaching quickly, so we have started to work on the new 1.7 default theme, currently named "He who must be named".
+It is based on the [StarterTheme](http://build.prestashop.com/tag/starter-theme/) that we've been telling you about here on Build -- what best way to test what we've worked on for a while?

 As a reminder, the StarterTheme is a minimal theme for PrestaShop with all the features but without any style and the minimal JavaScript.
-If you want to know more about it, have a look here.
+If you want to know more about it, keep reading!

 ## Working methods

 We have decided to work on a [dedicated branch](https://github.com/PrestaShop/PrestaShop/tree/feat/classic) on the main PrestaShop GitHub repository.
 This branch is frequently rebased on the `feat/starter-theme` branch, which is then itself rebased on the `develop` branch -- where all the 1.7 fun happens.
 This way, we get all the evolutions without disturbing the other projects.

-Don't hesitate to get involved and contribute !
+Don't hesitate to get involved and contribute!
 We're available on [Gitter](https://gitter.im/PrestaShop/StarterTheme) and can follow the work on [Trello](https://trello.com/b/FPwYidfj/prestashop-startertheme).

 The project team is composed of [Léa](https://www.behance.net/leamendes) (UI/UX), [Jessica](https://www.behance.net/jessicagantier) (UI/UX), [Nicolas](https://github.com/nihco2) (Front-End Developer), [Ivan](https://github.com/ishcherbakov) (Front-End Developer), [François-Marie](https://github.com/djfm) (Project Manager) and [myself](https://github.com/maximebiloe) (coordinating with the StarterTheme team).

 ## Let's talk about technic

-In the new Prestashop 1.7 default theme, we will minify all the media files by compiling them into one single file per media type: `theme.css` and `theme.js`
+In the new Prestashop 1.7 default theme, we will minify all the media files by compiling them into one single file per media type: `theme.css` and `theme.js`.
 In order to do that, we are using [webpack](https://webpack.github.io), a module bundler, working with Node.js.
 It prevents us from making too many HTTP(S) requests to the webserver to load all the assets when you access to the website.